Celebrating a Decade of Service 🎉

 While every case is different, here’s a general roadmap for couples filing from Charleston:

-- If the officer approves your application, you’ll receive your green card in the mail or an immigrant visa in your passport (your green card will arrive when after you enter the U.S.).
+• If the officer approves your application, you’ll receive your green card in the mail or an immigrant visa in your passport, if going through consular processing (your green card will arrive after you enter the U.S.).
 If you’ve been married less than two years, you’ll get a conditional 2-year green card, which you will convert to a 10-year green card after petitioning to remove conditions.

 Local Tips from My Own Experience